andres-patrignani/pynotes/docs/disease_spread.md

 - Recovered individuals no longer transmit the disease to normal individuals.

 - When individuals reach the boundary of the system they automatically show up on the opposite side.
 This called a *torus* (or periodic) boundary condition and approximates an infinite system.

-- Dead individuals will be masked from further computations by assigning a value of NaN (using `np.nan`).

-- During the computation of distance, self individuals will be assigned a value of Inf (using `np.inf`) in the interactions matrix.

 ## Inspiration